openstack/kuryr-kubernetes/doc/source/installation/devstack/dragonflow_support.rst

 The next points describe how to test OpenStack with Dragonflow using DevStack.
-We will start by describing how to test the baremetal case on a single host, and then cover a nested environemnt where containers are created inside VMs.
+We will start by describing how to test the baremetal case on a single host, and then cover a nested environment where containers are created inside VMs.

 Single Node Test Environment